Alan Clark: Early life

 Alan Clark was born at 55 Lancaster Gate, London, the elder son of art historian Kenneth Clark (later Lord Clark), who was of Scottish parentage, and his wife Elizabeth Winifred Clark (née Martin), who was Irish.
 His sister and brother, fraternal twins Colette (known as Celly) and Colin, were born in 1932.
 At the age of six he began as a day boy at Egerton House, a preparatory school in Marylebone, and from there at the age of nine went on as a boarder to St Cyprian's School, Eastbourne.
 Clark was one of the seventy boys rescued when the school building was destroyed by fire in May 1939.
 He was relocated with the school to Midhurst.

 In September 1940, with the Luftwaffe threatening south-east England, the Clarks moved their son to a safer location at Cheltenham College Junior School.
 From there he went to Eton in January 1942.
-In February 1946 while at Eton he joined the Territorial training regiment of the Household Cavalry based at Windsor, but was discharged in August when he had left Eton.
+In February 1946 while at Eton he joined the training regiment of the Household Cavalry based at Combermere Barracks, Windsor.
+He transferred to the regiment's Territorial unit the same day, but was discharged in August when he had left Eton.
+Later that year, he was called up for national service in the Royal Air Force Education Branch, but was exempted after citing his experience in the Household Cavalry while at Eton, which his biographer Ion Trewin described as "a bit like doing Officer Training Corps", but which Clark would later again embellish as prior military service in a CV for a possible parliamentary candidacy.

 He then went to Christ Church, Oxford, where he read Modern History under Hugh Trevor-Roper, obtaining a third-class honours degree.
+As an undergraduate he was a member of the Bullingdon Club, a private all-male dining club known for its wealthy members, grand banquets, and bad behaviour, including vandalism of restaurants and students' rooms.
+The club selects its members not only on the grounds of wealth and willingness to participate but also by means of education.
 After Oxford he wrote articles for the motoring press before he went on to read for the bar.
 He was called to the bar in 1955 but did not practise law.
 Instead, he began privately studying military history with a view to professional writing on the topic.